carbonblack/cb-event-forwarder/README.md

 * Decide and configure the output type for the connector.
 More information can be found in the configuration file.
 * You'll need a service account that can be used by the service to query sensor information from within CB.
 Set the "cbapi_token" configuration option to the token of the service account to use.
-* Start the service with "service cb-event-bridge start".
+* Start the service with "service cb-event-forwarder start".

 ## Dependencies